 - regulated members who offer their professional expertise to CAP

 Click here to view CAP's functional committee structure.
+By volunteering with CAP, regulated members will gain familiarity with CAP processes and staff, contribute to the profession, and meet other psychologists.
+Volunteer work is an accepted Continuing Competence Program activity.
 The committees and their functions are outlined below:

 Credentials Evaluation Sub-Committee (CESC).
 As established in legislation and regulation, the CESC reviews applications for the evaluation of academic credentials from accredited institutions.
 The CESC determines whether the applicant meets core and substantive content areas and possesses the required number of credits as established in legislation and regulation.
-Foreign applicants are required to provide an assessment of their academic credentials from International Qualifications Assessment Services (IQAS) to assist the CESC in its evaluation.
+Foreign applicants are required to provide an assessment of their academic credentials from International Qualifications Assessment Services (IQAS) or World Education Services (WES) Canada to assist the CESC in its evaluation.
 The CESC also reviews and approves doctoral credentials.

 Registration Approvals Sub-Committee (RASC).
 The RASC reviews applicant files through all stages of the registration process.
-This includes review and approval of supervision plans, waiver requests, final evaluations of supervised practice, references and registration verification.
-The RASC adjudicates whether an applicant is ready to be issued a permit to practice as a registered provisional psychologist, a registered psychologist or a courtesy registrant.
+This includes review and approval of supervision plans and requests for credit.
+The RASC adjudicates whether an applicant is ready to be issued a permit to practice as a registered provisional psychologist.
 The RASC also reviews practice permit renewals at the request of the Registrar.